OneForFreedom/Traffic/README.md

 It's 7am.
 YOU were approved for a gap year, at none other then HQ!

-You're speeding through traffic, but then you see it,
+You're speeding through traffic, but then you see it...

-a traffic light.
+A traffic light.
+It forces you to stop.
+You curse in anger.

 What if you made your own traffic light.